Bryant Grinder: 1970s and 1980s

 Bryant acquired the precision external centerless grinder line from Van Norman Machine Tool Company in 1972.
 Bryant's Soviet contracts continued to be controversial that same year.
+Bryant's sale of 45 precision grinders enabled the USSR to improve missile accuracy and MIRV their ICBMs.
+Objections to the sale were quashed by Henry Kissinger.

 Vermont Machine Tool says of the Lectraline LL3 model, "The LL3 was the first CNC multi-surface grinding machine in the world.
 It was later introduced and demonstrated at the International Manufacturing Technology Show in 1980.
 The LL1, LL2 and LL4 size machines were soon to follow, giving Bryant the capacity of grinding internal diameters from .040" ID's to 88" OD's."

 In 1986, Ex-Cell-O and its subsidiaries, including Bryant, were purchased by Textron.
 In 1988, Textron sold Bryant Grinder to a financial investment group, the Goldman Group.

 1990s to 2014

 According to Vermont Machine Tool, the Goldman Group had "limited experience in the machine tool industry, which resulted in some difficult times for the company [and its] customers and suppliers.
 During February of 2002, Bryant Grinder suddenly closed […], prompting many to speculate that the company would never do business again."

 In July 2002, Vermont Machine Tool bought Bryant Grinder.
 In the ensuing decade it operated Bryant with a continuing presence in the CNC grinding market.